 Where we stayed in St Lucia

-“Paradise for us was in the form of a two-hotel stay in Saint Lucia.
+“Paradise for us was in the form of a two-hotel stay in St Lucia.
 First up was Windjammer Landings Villa Beach Resort where we stayed in a three-bedroom villa with private pool on an all-inclusive basis.
 As our children get older, having experienced the joy of an all-inclusive holiday, I think it would be very difficult to go back to bed and breakfast or half board.
 The freedom it gives them and the lack of worry that we’re going to be charged for 234 Bentleys a day (the mocktail of choice for my children in St Lucia – grenadine, fresh lime juice and lemonade or soda – if you cut my 14-year-old opens, he now bleeds Bentleys) is too blissful to give up.